EducationCity Privacy and Data Policy for Schools

 Being an online organisation and with digital technology at the heart of everything we do, online safety for our customers is paramount, especially as the majority of our users are students of primary school age.
-EducationCity complies with the Data Protection Act 1998.
+EducationCity complies with the General Data Protection Regulation (GDPR).

 EducationCity provides a personalised experience for its users.
 Account information for EducationCity users including administrators, teachers and students are password-protected so that only the user, account administrators and teachers have access to this personal information.
 By requiring users to log in, students using EducationCity can access the relevant content and their progress can be monitored.

 We recommend that you do not disclose your password to anyone to keep your data secure.
 EducationCity will never ask you for your password when contacting you by phone or email.
 EducationCity automatically logs users out after one hour of inactivity if they are logged in as an individual user.
 When you have finished using EducationCity, we recommend that you log out.
 This is to ensure that others cannot access your account information if you share a computer with someone else or are using a computer in a public place such as a library.

 EducationCity enables teachers and administrators to create and set up their own account.
 This allows teachers to upload and manage their own classes, set work and monitor progress with added security.
 To create an account on EducationCity the following information is required.